3.13: Respectful Environment and Mistreatment Policy

 C. Students subjected to abuse, discrimination, mistreatment or harassment have a right to seek timely and effective remediation with the full support of the School of Medicine and Stanford University.
 In addition, retaliation and/or reprisals against an individual who in good faith reports or provides information in an investigation about conduct that may violate this policy is prohibited.

-D. Conduct inconsistent with this policy may consist in repeated actions or may even arise from a single incident if sufficiently egregious.
+D. Conduct inconsistent with this policy may consist of repeated actions or a single incident if sufficiently egregious.

 E. In the review of conduct under this policy, other Stanford University and School of Medicine policies and procedures (such as Stanford’s Prohibited Sexual Conduct Policy) may become relevant.